• Sell Your Mineral Rights

 A Division Order Title Opinion (DOTO) tells the operator who should be paid and how much interest each owner has.
 Each interest owner will be sent a Division Order (and a W9).
 Interest owners who have title issues will have to fix those issues before being paid.

 If the well is successful, it will produce for as long as commercial quantities of oil and gas can be recovered.
-During this time, all owners holding an interest in the well will be paid, as long as their title is clear.
-Owners with cloudy title are put into suspense.
+During this time, all owners holding an interest in the well will be paid as long as their title is clear.
+Owners with title defects are put into suspense.
 As time goes on, minerals are bought, sold, and inherited.
 Each operator has a royalty relations department that processes changes in ownership.

 When an oil or gas well is no longer producing economic quantities (usually due to low commodity prices or because of low production), the well is plugged and the oil and gas lease is released and royalty payment end.
 The minerals are non-producing once again.